Karl-Ryan0/monster-battle/readme.md

 * Mashing the potion button repeatedly on full health will occasionally cause the monster to attack out of turn.
 Unresolved, perhaps the dragon doesn't have patience.
 * JavaScript is used to detect orientation of the screen, but if rotated after this check it can cause the layout to break.
 * Monsters can use magic regardless of MP remaining, did not include a check for this.
+* Action buttons could be used repeatedly, this was resolved by removing the buttons accordingly.

 ### Deployment